tobsol/price-tracker/README.md

 This project is designed around a different question:

-> “Is this price better than when *I* started caring about this product?”
+> "Is this price better than when I started caring about this product?"

 Key design choices: